logo

 Driftwood Canyon

-Driftwood Canyon is a great stop to explore an ancient fossil bed.
-Only a 30-minute drive through the beautiful Bulkley Valley from Tyhee Lake Park.
-There is a foot bridge […]
+Driftwood Canyon is a great stop to explore one of the world’s most significant fossil beds in a peaceful, creek-side setting, only a 20 -minute drive through the beautiful Bulkley Valley from Smithers […]

 Read more »